JDewhirst/eng86/ISTQB/04_chapter2_test_levels.md

 Does the system meet all of the requirements ?
 This is a question that should have been asked frequently throughout the cycle.
 Typically verifies the functional fitness of the system for business users.
 Note: Acceptance Testing can take place before System Testing starts.

-**Operation acceptance testing**: Aka op readiness testing.
+**Operation Acceptance Testing**: Aka op readiness testing.
 Checking that the processes and procedures are in place to allow the system to be used and maintained.
 It's a crucial element for making sure the product will be functional in its environment.
 Additional aspects to think about are; can if be backed up ? are there procedures for disaster recovery ? is the end user trained ? what are the maintenance and security procedures ?

 **Contract and Regulation Acceptance Testing**

 * Contractual: Acceptance criteria outlined in a contract
-* Regulations: Some industries have rigid regulations that must be abided bby, governmental, legal, etc.
+* Regulations: Some industries have rigid regulations that must be abided by, governmental, legal, etc.

 **Alpha/Beta Testing**